‘America’s Next Top Model’ Crowns Season 23’s Winner, But Did She Deserve It?

-After a full season of intense competition, America’s Next Top Model finished off its season 23 with a new winner, India Gants.
+After a full season of intense competition, America’s Next Top Model finished off its Season 23 with a new winner, India Gants.
 It was a win that came as a surprise to the champion, even though India managed to impress the judges with her confidence, as well as her beauty and grace.
-Even Tyra Banks, who made a special guest appearance, after stepping behind the ANTM cameras for season 23, commented on the winner’s style, comparing her to Kendall Jenner.
+Even Tyra Banks, who made a special guest appearance, after stepping behind the ANTM cameras for Season 23, commented on the winner’s style, comparing her to Kendall Jenner.
 The win may have come as a surprise to recipient India Gants, but, for most others, there was never any doubt.

 India Gants Is America’s Next Top Model